bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/reflections.md

 <div class="english">

-> Bhikkhus, there are ten dhammas which should be reflected upon again and again
+> Bhikkhus, there are ten dhammas which should be reflected upon, again and again,
 > by one who has gone forth.
 What are these ten?

 </div>